pingcap/docs/join-reorder.md

 Because all possibilities are enumerated, the dynamic programming algorithm consumes more time and is more susceptible to statistics.

-## Control the Join Reorder algorithm
+## Control the Join Reorder algorithms

-The Join Reorder algorithm is controlled by the [`tidb_opt_join_reorder_threshold`](/system-variables.md#tidb_opt_join_reorder_threshold) variable.
+The Join Reorder algorithms are controlled by the [`tidb_opt_join_reorder_threshold`](/system-variables.md#tidb_opt_join_reorder_threshold) variable.
 If the number of nodes participating in Join Reorder is greater than this threshold, TiDB uses the greedy algorithm.
 Otherwise, TiDB uses the dynamic programming algorithm.

-## Limitations of Join Reorder algorithm
+## Limitations of Join Reorder algorithms

-The current Join Reorder algorithm has the following limitations:
+The current Join Reorder algorithms have the following limitations:

 - Limited by the calculation methods of the result sets, the algorithm cannot ensure it selects the optimum join order.
 - Currently, the Join Reorder algorithm's support for Outer Join is disabled by default.
 To enable it, set the value of the system variable [`tidb_enable_outer_join_reorder`](/system-variables.md#tidb_enable_outer_join_reorder-new-in-v610) to `ON`.